CKs-Technology-News/PrivacyTools/README.md

 - [Yarn.social](https://yarn.social/) – Yarn.social is a decentralised self-hosted social media that has a privacy-first focus.
 - [Zooko](https://github.com/publiusfederalist/zooko) – Like Twitter, but Immutable, Verifiable and Decentralized.

 ### [Mobile Twitter](#mobile-twitter)
 - [AndStatus](https://github.com/andstatus/andstatus) – An Open Source multiple accounts client for multiple Social networks, including Mastodon, Twitter, ActivityPub (Client to Server), GNU social and Pump.io.
+- [Honk](https://honk.me/) – Social network and an alternative to Twitter.

 Privacy oriented alternatives:
 - [Akasha](https://akasha.ethereum.world/) – Next-generation social media network immune to censorship by design.
 It is built on top of Ethereum using Smart Contracts and IPFS.